OpenEvalProject/evals/manuscripts/elife-36275/v1/manuscript.md

 Our replay detection technology has similarities and differences with the large body of research in brain–computer interfaces (BCIs) and neuroprosthetics (Lebedev and Nicolelis, 2006).
 In common with some prototypes of invasive BCIs used for controlling external devices (Fraser et al., 2009; Li and Li, 2017), we applied online population decoding to unsorted large-scale single-unit recordings.
 The use of high-level signals that relate to cognitive processes such action planning or memory rather than to pure motor function is not new in neuroprosthetics (see cognitive neural prosthetics (Andersen et al., 2010; Hampson et al., 2018).
 In contrast to other BCI and neuroprosthetics applications, the development of a ‘replay BCI’ faced two unique challenges.
 First, while it is possible to test the accuracy of BCIs by measuring the difference between desired and actual output, the content of hippocampal replay does not have a ‘ground truth’ and requires assumptions and statistical analyses to quantify the goodness of the output.
 The second and most difficult challenge relates to the strict latency specifications in generating an online feedback.
 BCIs can operate with a processing latency of less than 50 ms when using slowly sampled (below 4800 Hz) EEG signals on few (8–32) channels (Fischer et al., 2014; Wilson et al., 2010).
 BCIs using rapidly sampled signals for spike detection on larger electrode arrays can reach latencies as low as 120 ms (Velliste et al., 2008); lower latencies are however not necessary as the natural control of motor output has a natural delay of 150 – 200 ms (Velliste et al., 2008; Xu et al., 2014).
 Here, we surpassed these limits by using more than 50 channels sampled at 32 kHz to generate estimates of brain state (animals’ position) every 10 ms and to classify hippocampal replay patterns with ~50 ms average latency.

 As with any system that aims to provide on-time feedback, a trade-off was made between the earliest possible prediction of replay content in a population burst and the most accurate possible prediction.
 This trade-off is reflected in the numbers of incorrect detections and omissions, when compared to a reference replay content classification.
 Ultimately, the experimental goals determine how the best trade-off is made.
 For a balanced trade-off between true and false positives/negatives, we opted for the Matthews correlation coefficient as a measure of performance.
 For some experiments, however, it may be desirable to be more content-specific and a corresponding increase in false negatives (lower sensitivity) is deemed acceptable.
 On the other hand, it may be more important to detect as many events with target replay content as possible and an increased rate of false positives (lower specificity) is taken for granted.
-The two main parameters in our replay content detection algorithm, θmua and θsharp, provide an intuitive means to tune the detection performance and to obtain the desired trade-off.
+The two main parameters in our replay content detection algorithm, $\theta_{mua}$ and $\theta_{sharp}$, provide an intuitive means to tune the detection performance and to obtain the desired trade-off.
 While the exact parameter values depend on the data and optimal values are not known prior to the experiment, similar datasets collected beforehand (without disruptive closed-loop manipulations) are a guide to the actual parameter selection.

 The trade-off between accuracy and latency is affected by the performance of neural decoding.
 A high cell yield in the recordings will improve decoding performance and hence is expected to lead to better online replay detection.
 The no-spike-sort decoding approach (Kloosterman et al., 2014), which is at the core of our solution, helps by utilizing the information from all available spikes, whether or not they are part of well-isolated cell clusters.
 Compression of the encoding model and software parallelization in Falcon provided the necessary computational speed-up, which in our system results in the availability of the animal’s replayed position within 2 ms of data arrival, with acceptable decoding accuracy loss.